-Many people invest in buying a house in Ibiza both as a business – by renting it out during the holiday season to earn some money – and as a holiday home to enjoy during the off-peak season in this sunny and warm island.
+Buying a house in Ibiza allows the owner to rent the property out during the holiday season to earn some money – and then use the property as a holiday home to enjoy during the off-peak season in this sunny and warm island.

 We recommend reading through the buying property in Spain comprehensive legal guide, you may save lots of money and time.